-- Key data bases and vendor services for each data base market subsector are presented in Chapter VI, Market Analysis by Data Base Subsector. - The information presented below illustrates the products and offerings of key vendors from an integrated viewpoint across data base market subsectors.
+- Key data bases and vendor services for each data base market subsector are presented in Chapter IV, Market Analysis by Data Base Sector. - The information presented below illustrates the products and offerings of key vendors from an integrated viewpoint across data base market subsectors.

-MEAD DATA CENTRAL
+I. MEAD DATA CENTRAL

-- With 1983 revenues approaching \$100 million and an annual growth of 40%, Mead Data Central is rapidly becoming the largest vendor of on-line data base services in the marketplace. - Mead first created LEXIS, legal data base services, and next offered NEXIS, news data base services.
-Mead is now rapidly expanding into business information services with The Exchange, and is also offering medical information services. - With over 100,000 users, MDC operates its own telecommunications network (MeadNet), supplies its own dedicated terminals, and is shifting to offering the IBM PC and compatibility with IBM DisplayWriter and 3101 terminals. - Expanding its market base, MDC has recently revised its pricing structure significantly downward.
-Pricing will consist of three separate charges: - A fixed search cost depending on the file accessed, ranging from \$9 to \$18 per search. - A connect-time charge of \$20 per hour. - VAN charges averaging \$8 per hour. - A 50% discount for use during off-peak hours.
+- With 1984 revenues approaching \$135 million and an annual growth of 35%, Mead Data Central is rapidly becoming the largest vendor of on-line data base services in the marketplace. - Mead first created LEXIS, legal data base services (100,000 current active users), and next offered NEXIS, news data base services (30,000 active users).
+There has been an increase in user of over 30% over 1984.
+Mead is now rapidly expanding into business information services with The Exchange and is also now offering medical information services.
+MEDIS (Medical Reference Data Bases) was recently launched. - Data bases offered number 150, representing 50% growth.
+Data base size is in the 100 billion character range. - With over 100,000 users, MDC operates its own telecommunications network (MeadNet), supplies its own dedicated terminals, and is shifting to offering the IBM PC and compatibility with IBM DisplayWriter and 3101 terminals. - Expanded full text service, new software architecture, and user friendliness are recent service improvements. - Expanding its market base, MDC has recently revised its pricing structure significantly downward.
+Pricing will consist of separate charges: - Connect time charges have been eliminated. - A fixed search cost will depend on the file accessed, beginning at \$9 per search.
+Search prices were increased 12% to cover giving up connect time.

-2. LOCKHEED/DIALOG

-- Dialog Information Services is the largest of the commercial bibliographic information services vendors.
-It offers over 180 data bases and is: - Increasing use of full text.
+- VAN charges averaging \$8 per hour. - A 50% discount for use during off-peak hours. - 2.
+LOCKHEED/DIALOG - Dialog Information Services is the largest of the commercial bibliographic information services vendors.
+It offers over 230 data bases, an increase of 15%, sized at approximately two billion characters.
+Dialog is: - Increasing use of full text. - Providing full-service data base "supermarkets." - Supporting numeric data bases. - Providing user friendly systems software. - Revising and improving access and retrieval software.
+New Insearch is provided and Prosearch has been enhanced. - Providing DialNet, a VAN.
+The first phase in 55 major cities has been completed. - Providing electronic mail. - Interfacing with the IBM PC. - Providing interface with corporate information centers on a CPU-to-CPU basis. - With an excess of 90,000 subscribers, 1984 worldwide revenues exceeded \$45 million for a growth rate of 29%.
+Active users number 25,000 during the days and 10,000 at night.

-- Revising and improving access and retrieval software. - Providing DialNet, a VAN. - Providing electronic mail. - Interfacing with the IBM PC. - Providing interface with corporate information centers on a CPU-to-CPU basis. - With an excess of 20,000 subscribers, 1983 worldwide revenues exceeded \$35 million. - 3.
-TELERATE, INC. - TeleRate offers an on-line financial network that provides subscribers with current financial news and data. - TeleRate provides its own data bases and provides the opportunity for other vendors to offer financial information services by purchasing "Pages." - The company supplies its own specialized terminals, which receive information in a broadcast-select mode.
-TeleRate's latest offering, TeleRate II, a microprocessor-based terminal, allows downloading of information and financial analysis using widely available PC software products. - With 1983 revenues exceeding \$60 million and an annual growth of 50% annually, TeleRate provides services for approximately 5,000 users utilizing over 9,000 terminals worldwide.

-4. DOW JONES
+3. TELERATE, INC.

+- Telerate provides its own data bases and provides the opportunity for other vendors to offer financial information services by purchasing "Pages."
+There are 600 page contributors. - The company supplied its own specialized terminals, which received information in a broadcast-select mode.
+Telerate's latest offering, TeleRate II, a microprocessor-based terminal, allows downloading of information and financial analysis using widely available PC software products.
+The special terminals are being phased out. - With 1984 revenues exceeding \$75 million and an annual growth of 50%, Telerate provides services for approximately 23,000 users in 39 countries worldwide. - The company is being acquired at a very high multiple by Dow Jones. - 4.
+DOW JONES - Dow Jones represents a successful combination of financial and information data bases with PC access and analysis of software. - With more than 130,000 subscribers and growing more than 50% annually, Dow Jones offers financial and news data services to the corporate marketplace through quotation vendors such as Quotron and to individuals utilizing personal computers through its news/retrieval service.